Expert Advice: Willard F. Harley Jr., PhD, clinical psychologist and author of His Needs, Her Needs: Building an Affair-Proof Marriage.

 - Communicate.
 Be honest with your partner about whatever frustrations or feelings of abandonment you may have, while acknowledging that different recreational interests do not signal a lack of love or commitment.
 Let your partner know the benefits you see in recreational companionship: positive feelings toward each other and a stronger connection.

 - Build “together time.”
 Harley recommends temporarily eliminating all unshared recreational activities until you find common interests that you both genuinely enjoy.
-(See the Web Extra! for a list to consider.)
+(Download the Recreational Enjoyment Inventory below for a list to consider.)
 Once you’ve built up a strong recreational connection, you can reintegrate individual pursuits.
 “Sometimes a client will ask, ‘Do I have to give up hunting forever?’” says Harley.
 “My answer is, only until your partner becomes your favorite recreational companion.”

 - Find the intersection.
 “Try a lot of activities with varying degrees of active and passive energy,” says Harley.
 “Look for the intersection between your interests and your partner’s.
 You probably won’t have time for more than about five activities that you both enjoy, so there’s a universe of possibilities.”